 The AFL and the German Football Federation do not just run the premier competition, they are the national governing body for the sport as a whole.
 This allows them to have high quality and integrated 2nd division or state leagues and to redistribute profit from the top league to grass roots and junior sport.
 That gives fabric to communities, fights youth obesity and helps at risk youngsters.

 In the AFL there is a father son rule whereby if a father played at a club his son will automatically start his career there.
 In European Soccer there are often incentives for developing and playing locally sourced talent.

 The US sports way

 MLB, the NBA and the NFL are leagues with franchises instead of clubs.
 Franchises that are privately owned for profit.
-That up and move cities when they can make more money somewhere else.
-Where players come and go between franchises mid-season and there are no incentives for playing local athletes.
+That move cities when they can make more money somewhere else.
+Players come and go between franchises mid-season and there are no incentives for playing local athletes.

-The leagues want one franchise to move every 15 years or so as the fact that a franchise can move increases all franchises worth.
-If an owner wants to sell his franchise it has a higher value for the fact that it could be moved.
+The leagues want one franchise to move every 15 years or so because the fact that franchises can move increases all franchises value.
+When an owner wants to sell a franchise, it has a higher value for the fact that it could be moved.

 The fact that franchises can move increases owners bargaining power with the city and state government.
-If an owner wants a new stadium so he can make more money from his private business he will submit a proposal to the state government with a joint public/private funding model where the state government has to pay a certain % of the cost to build it.
+If an owner wants a new stadium so he can make more money from his private business, he will submit a proposal to the state government with a joint public/private funding model.
+Meaning the state government has to pay a certain % of the cost to build it.

-The owners are able to use the threat of leaving the state all together (taking jobs, entertainment, economic activity and tax revenues with them, while angering voters) to coerce the state government to agree to co-fund a new stratum.
+Owners are able to use the threat of leaving the state all together, taking jobs, entertainment, economic activity and tax revenues with them, while angering voters.
+They do this to coerce the state government to agree to co-fund new stratums.

 If that sounds far fetched look up the Seattle Super Sonics relocation to Oklahoma City or watch the excellent Sonicsgate documentary at the bottom of this page to see many of the evils of the private ownership model in action.